pbeshai/react-url-query/README.md

 # react-url-query

-A library for managing state through query parameters in the URL.
+A library for managing state through query parameters in the URL in the URL in React.